ubccr/iquota/README.rst

 iquota is a command line tool and associated server application for reporting quotas for CCR storage systems.

 Linux clients mount storage systems over nfs.
-Users obtain kerberos credentials via knit and run the iquota client command which connects to the iquota-server (proxy) over HTTPS (using GSSAPI/SPNEGO for auth).
-The iquota-proxy server validates the users kerberos credentials and requests quota information cached in redis.
+Users run the iquota client command which connects to the iquota-server (proxy) over HTTPS (using MUNGE for auth).
+The iquota-proxy server validates the users munge credentials and requests quota information cached in redis.

 ------------------------------------------------------------------------
 Features
 ------------------------------------------------------------------------

 - User/Group quota reporting from command line
-- Kerberos based authentication
+- MUNGE based authentication
 - Caching via redis

 ------------------------------------------------------------------------